aik2mlj/music422-code/Hw3/hw3_lejunmin.typ

 === Does anything explain why a Hanning window is often used for FFT analysis in the psychoacoustic stage instead of a Sine window?
 The graph shows that the Hanning window achieves a steeper curve, i.e., better frequency separation performance than the Sine window with FFT.
 Therefore, Hanning window is preferred than Sine window in the FFT analysis of the psychoacoustic model.

+=
+#counter(heading).step(level: 2)
+#counter(heading).step(level: 2)
+#counter(heading).step(level: 2)
+==
+=== Describe the quantization noise you hear for each quantization and block size.
+I tested the coding with `spfe.wav` and `oboe.wav`.

+- The quantization noise is much *worse* using _uniform quantization_ than using _floating point quantization_ in any scenario.
+I suppose this is due to the fact that in this implementation, we move a factor of $2/N$ from the inverse transform to the forward transform, making the absolute level of the MDCT-transformed frequency signals low.
+Therefore, _uniform quantization_ really struggles to record the low-level frequency information, while _floating point quantization_ performs better with its adaptive adjustment.

+- For speech recordings, the quantization noise is more noticeable with larger block size.
+Since the signals are more transient, smaller block size captures more instantaneous information that are crucial for speech reconstruction.
+However, for instrumental recordings, larger block size seems to perform better with clearer harmonics captured.
+This is due to the fact that larger block size achieves better frequency-domain resolution.

+=== Difference between time-domain and frequency-domain quantization noise They do have very different characteristics.

+- The time-domain quantization noise approximates the impression of a white noise that is universally chaotic in its frequency components.
+This is due to that the quantization is on the signal level, which treats the frequency components universally bad.
+The noise does not pose some filtering effect on the original signal.
+Also, the noise does not contain adjacent signal information (no time aliasing).

+- The frequency-domain quantization noise is more harmonic, closely related to the harmonic components of the signal.
+The noise poses a filtering effect (low-pass, band-pass like) on the original signal, making it sound muffled.
+Also, the noise contain adjacent signal information (time aliasing), which sounds like a reverberation or a comb filter sometimes.